-Toby Creek Greenway Phase 2 / Charlotte, NC
+Toby Creek Greenway Phase 2

 This 1.3-mile corridor is the second phase of Toby Creek Greenway, extending from the UNC Charlotte Campus to the Autumnwood neighborhood in northeast Charlotte.
 The greenway connects residential neighborhoods to restaurants and retail areas as well as the University.
 In addition, this trail has regional significance being part of the Carolina Thread Trail.